linux-lock/bpflock/README.md

 bpflock is designed to work along side container managers to protect Linux machines using a system wide approach.

-bpflock will sandbox all containers and protect the Linux machine, only services like container managers or systemd manager will be able to access all Linux kernel features, all other containers that run on their own namespaces will be restricted or completely blocked.
+bpflock will sandbox all processes and containers to protect the machine, only services like container managers or systemd manager that run in the initial namespaces will be able to access all Linux kernel features, other containers that run on their own namespaces will be restricted or completely blocked.

 bpflock uses LSM bpf to implement its security features.

 ## 2. Protections

+bpflock implements protection using multiple small bpf programs each separated by functionality.
+Each program can be launched independently without interfering with the rest.

+The semantic of all programs is:

+* Permission: each program supports three different permission model.
+  - Allow|none: access is allowed.
+  - Deny: access is denied for all processes.
+  - Restrict: access is allowed only from processes that are in the initial mnt and other namespaces.
+This allows systemd and container managers to properly access all functionality.

+* Allowed or blocked operations/commands:
+  when a program runs under the allow or restrict permission model, it can defines a list of allowed or blocked commands.
+  - Allow: comma-separated list of allowed commands.
+  - Block: comma-separated list of blocked commands.

-### 2.2 kernel lock down
+### 2.2 kernel Image lock down

 kernelmem implements access restriction to prevent both direct and indirect access to a running kernel image.